 Thus, we had made the compromise, and I was officially engaged, though nobody except Edward's family knew yet.
 Still, Edward was reluctant to hold up his side of the compromise.
 He was annoyingly overcautious when it came to physical boundaries, always reminding me how 'breakable' I was to him.

 "Do you realize what time it is?"
 He arched a brow at me and pointed to my alarm clock on my bedside table.

 I pushed myself abruptly upright.
 Crap.
 Less than twenty minutes to get ready for school.
 "Why didn't you wake me sooner?"
 I wailed as I struggled from the bed.

 He laughed quietly, and despite the fact that it was at my expense, my stomach gave a little lurch at the sound.
 He looked the picture of ease there on my bed with his arms folded loosely across his chest.
 Not to mention much too perfect than should be legal this early in the morning.
 I don't think I'd ever be immune.

 He seemed to catch my momentary distraction, awarding me with a knowing smile that had my face flushing crimson.

 I grabbed a pillow and threw it at him, but his hand moved at lighting speed and caught it just before it hit him in the face.

 He laughed again.
 "I'll let you get ready.
 Meet me out front when you're…"

-As he was talking, I was making a dash for the bathroom to have a shower, but of course, I tripped over the shoes that I had left near the exit to my bedroom; it was so typical of me.
-Fortunately, before I could fall flat on my face, Edward was suddenly beside me, catching me in his arms. "…ready," he finished.
+As he was talking, I was making a dash for the bathroom, but of course, I tripped over the shoes that I had left near the exit to my bedroom.
+Fortunately, before I could fall flat on my face, Edward was beside me, catching me in his arms. "…ready," he finished.
 Having a vampire for a boyfriend…no scratch that…fiancé (I was still getting use to that) definitely had its advantages.